How to Grow Citrus Trees in Containers

 Planting and Repotting Container Citrus Trees

 Citrus trees prefer their soil evenly moist.
 Potting soil mixes that stay too dry or too wet spell trouble.
-Sustainably sourced Pennington Ultra Grow Potting Soil Mix goes beyond the basics in standard potting mixes to give your citrus the best potting soil possible.
-The water-holding crystals and wetting agent in this premium potting mix help keep soil moisture consistent as your citrus grows.
-Plus, it delivers benefits from nutrient-rich earthworm castings and natural mycorrhizae to improve your soil and enhance your plant's nutrient intake.
+A premium potting mix that goes beyond the basics in standard potting mixes will give your citrus the best potting soil possible.
+Water-holding crystals and wetting agents in potting mixes help keep soil moisture consistent as your citrus grows.
+Benefits such as nutrient-rich earthworm castings and natural mycorrhizae can help improve your soil and enhance your plant's nutrient intake.

 The area where the citrus tree trunk starts to flare out at its base should always be slightly exposed.
 As you fill your pot, leave plenty of room at the top for watering, and finish it off with decorative mulch, pebbles or moss.
 Give your citrus a post-planting boost with Pennington Plant Starter to help transplants thrive and deliver special micronutrients that help roots get established.